TurboCartPig/prog2005-assignment-2/readme.md

 I chose a slightly different setup then what was shown in the lectures.
 I went with a fedora based instance, simply because I am much more familiar with fedora than with ubuntu or debian.

+ALSO: if the server is down, just ping me, and I'll get it back up.
+The server seems to just die if it remains idle for too long.

 ### Firebase authentication

 In order to deploy this project, you need to generate a service account key and point the environment variable GOOGLE_APPLICATION_CREDENTIALS to it.